Stefon Diggs Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 Matchup vs. Tennessee

-- Diggs is averaging 104.5 receiving yards per game in two career matchups against the Titans, 22.0 more than his receiving yards prop bet over/under for Monday's game (82.5).
+- Diggs has averaged 104.5 receiving yards per game over his two career matchups against the Titans, 22.0 more than his over/under in Monday's game.

 - Note: Diggs' stats vs. Titans date back to 2016.